KDumanski/PUI2016_KPD286/HW6_kpd286/Readme.md

 I did the first assignment with the help of the Sunday study group and worked closely with esnglez.
 I did the second assignment by myself with the input of the reviewers.

+# FBB
+not much I can do. the report is actually well written, but there is no analysis